nmogire/Security-in-software-design-and-dev/README.md

 This section is concerned with defining the project course more specifically with focus on the tools to be used and the specific components to be developed.
 Add to the documentation a 'Development Plan' section to record each of these:
 - Project tools: </br>
-           - Compile a comprehensive list of approved tools for the project. (example).
+           - Compile a comprehensive list of approved tools for the project.
+Example [https://msdn.microsoft.com/library/cc307395.aspx].
 Include tool versions to account for differences between versions e.g. of the same compiler/IDE/etc.</br>
 - Deprecated/Unsafe Functions in Project Tools and their alternatives:</br>
            - Identify and list any relevant unsafe or deprecated functions specific to the approved tools.
 Specify a list of approved alternatives for the project as relevant.</br>
 - README Design:</br>